top of page

 Novels

 Prince Laird, second in line for the throne, is an unapologetic womanizer.
 Or at least he was until he saw lovely Plié dancing with all the alure of a seductive sea siren's song.
 His desire for Plié has pushed thoughts of all other women from his mind.
-For her part, Plié wants nothing to do with a man who will surely break her heart, but she allows him to court her so long as he keeps his hands – and other body parts – to himself.
+For her part, Plié wants nothing to do with a man who will surely break her heart, but she allows him to court her so long as he keeps his hands—and other body parts—to himself.
 Unless he can change and prove that he is worthy of her, Laird is destined to love Plié in vain.
 When a foolhardy plan to dose Plié with a love potion backfires, Laird believes he has lost his chance with her.
 Then, bad news of a former conquest is brought to him by an angry brother bent on revenge and, suddenly, Laird stands to lose much more than just his heart.
-This is the second book in the Unfettered Fairytale series.

 Bio